Kinto/kinto/docs/configuration.rst

 Firefox Account
 '''''''''''''''

-In order to avoid double-verification of FxA OAuth tokens, the ``cliquet.session_url`` should be the same in Kinto and in the application.
+In order to avoid double-verification of FxA OAuth tokens, the ``cliquet.cache_url`` should be the same in Kinto and in the application.
 This way the verification cache will be shared between the two components.